 2) Bo-Kaap Quarter – This vibrant, colourful neighbourhood has many winding streets and plazas.
 It’s home to the largest concentration of Muslim people in South Africa.

-4)The V&A Waterfront is one of my favourite places because it offers so many different things to do.
+4) The V&A Waterfront is one of my favourite places because it offers a wide range of activities to enjoy.
 There are shops, restaurants, galleries, museums, and even an amusement park!

-5)Robben Island is near Cape Town.
+5) Robben Island is located near Cape Town.
 It has a population of about 500 people and is famous for being the prison where Nelson Mandela was held for 18 years.
-There are many things to see on Robben Island: the Quarantine Station -Nelson Mandela’s Cell (Mandela House) -The Prison Hospital -The Maximum Security Prison Complex
+There are many things to see on Robben Island: the Quarantine Station, Nelson Mandela’s Cell (Mandela House), the Prison Hospital, and the Maximum Security Prison Complex